VowpalWabbit/coba/README.md

  Coba is...

- * ... light-weight (it has no dependencies to get started)
+ * ... *light-weight* (it has no dependencies to get started)
  * ... distributed (it was built to work on the web with data and resources across devices)
  * ... verbose (it has customizable logging for log running jobs)
  * ... robust (benchmarks write every action to file so they can always be resumed if your system crashes)
- * ... just-in-time (no resources are loaded until needed, and then they are released immediately to manage memory)
+ * ... just-in-time (no resources are loaded until needed, and they are released immediately to keep memory small)
  * ... a duck? (coba relies only on duck-typing so no inheritance is needed to implement our interfaces)

  But don't take our word for it.
 We encourage you to look at the code yourself, and more documentation will be coming soon.